doctypedev/sintesi/README.md

 **The Problem:** You change a function signature.
 Your documentation becomes outdated.
 Your team wastes time debugging with wrong info.
 Sound familiar?

-**The Solution:** Doctype detects code changes automatically and regenerates documentation using GPT-4.
+**The Solution:** Doctype detects code changes automatically and regenerates documentation using a Large Language Model.
 Your docs stay in sync, your team stays productive.

 ### What Makes It Different